SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/integrate-workzone.md

     ![WorkZone1](../images/integrate-workzone/create_group.png)

-2. Add the title Incident Management Group.
+2. Add the title Incident Management Group <your-initials><unique-random-number> eg Incident Management Group JD12 .

 3. In the Assignment Status, choose the slider to assign the Incident-Management app to the group.